 The above highlights from John's probate records generate several clues and resolutions.

-I have more evidence to further validate the death date and place of John Townley.
+I have more evidence that further validates the death date and place of John Townley.

 These records provide details about his wealth status.